 There are several potential solutions to the cash flow problem many consulting firms face.
 For example, you could require clients to pay an upfront deposit for each project, or offer monthly payment plans.
-One of the most effective solutions, however, is invoice factoring.
+One of the most effective solutions, however, is factoring invoices.

 What Is Invoice Factoring?

 Invoice factoring is an arrangement where you sell your clients’ invoices to a third-party, called a “factor,” who becomes responsible for collecting payments.
 The factor typically pays you the majority of the invoice immediately.
 Once clients have paid invoices in full, the factor deducts its fee and sends you the remainder of collected funds to close the account.